SSinyu/RED-CNN/README.md

 <img src="https://github.com/SSinyu/RED_CNN/blob/master/img/redcnn.PNG" width="550"/>

 There is several things different from the original paper.
-  * The input image patch(55x55 size) is extracted randomly from the 512x512 size image. --> Original : Extract patches at regular intervals from the entire image.
+  * The input image patch(64x64 size) is extracted randomly from the 512x512 size image. --> Original : Extract patches at regular intervals from the entire image.
-  * Masking the Hounsfield unit corresponding to the air and calculating the MSE loss.
-(The original MSE loss also proceeds)
-  * 512x512 entire image input is used without extracting the patches.
+  * use Adam optimizer

 ### DATASET

-The 2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge by Mayo Clinic
+The 2016 NIH-AAPM-Mayo Clinic Low Dose CT Grand Challenge by Mayo Clinic (I can't share this data, you should ask at the URL below if you want)
 https://www.aapm.org/GrandChallenge/LowDoseCT/

-The data_path directory should look like:
+The data_path should look like:

     data_path